Tracks 1-17 | ||||||||||||||||||||||||||||||||||||

 Tracks 7-8

-DR LOVE: Can you discuss recent studies of first-line therapy for patients who are not candidates for transplantation?
+DR LOVE: Can you discuss recent studies of first-line therapy for patients

 A second trial — VISTA — evaluated MP versus bortezomib with MP (VMP).
 The patients who received VMP had a superior overall response rate compared to those treated with MP, and adverse cytogenetic effects did not have an impact on overall response or durability of response.
 The complete response rate was five percent with MP compared to 35 percent with VMP (San Miguel 2007; [2.1]).